29-29/school-folder/SY20-21/11ST2/stem2-portfolio.md

 #### **4th Quarter**

+1. In this mini performance task, we investigated factors that could affect reaction rates and how these variables relate to each other.
+2. In this mini performance task, we investigated how temperature affects the rate of reaction through a simulation on the internet.

 ### How may the skills that you have developed in this Performance Task be of help to you in your future career?
 #### **3rd Quarter**